 Transits deals with video footage of a crossing (here: the Aescheplatz at Basel, Switzerland) as if it would be a painting.
 I first choose a motif of interest: a crossing within a city with multiple transport users: cars, tramways, pedestrians – mingled in a specific time-space pattern.
 This pattern works very well with the algorithm carving out the traces of the moving subject.

-In addition to simple movement traces, we allowed the algorithm to behave in a self-organised way: to grow colour areas and to push neighbouring pixels into the direction of an apparent motion.
-Thus, the image slowly becomes a painting, resembling Ernst Wilhelm Nay’s tableaux than a video of a bustling crossing.
-Martin Schneider developed the Neurovision framework – a software mimicking the visual system of the human brain.
-Thus we question whether our algorithms meet the well-being of the spectator by anticipating the processing steps of our brain.
+In addition to simple movement traces, we allowed the algorithm to behave self-organised: to grow colour areas and push neighbouring pixels into the direction of an apparent motion.
+Thus, the image slowly becomes a painting resembling Ernst Wilhelm Nay’s tableaux rather than a bustling crossing video.
+Martin Schneider developed the Neurovision framework – a software mimicking the human brain’s visual system.
+Thus we question whether our algorithms meet the spectator’s well-being by anticipating our brain’s processing steps.

 With this software, we are questioning how much complexity our senses can endure.
 Or rather, how could we make endurable what we see and hear?
 Many communication tools have been developed to adjust human capabilities to the requirements of the ever more complex city.
-Our installation poses the opposite question: How can information emerging from the city be adjusted to the capabilities of the human brain so processing them is a pleasure to the eye and the mind?
+Our installation poses the opposite question: How can information emerging from the city be adjusted to the capabilities of the human brain?
+Hence, processing them is a pleasure to the eye and the mind.

-We critically assess the effect of our installation on the human sensory system: 1) Does it enhance our perception of the city in a meaningful way?
-2) Can it and if so – how will it affect the semantic level of visual experience?
-3) Will it create a symbiotic feedback loop with the visitor’s personal way to interpret a scene 4) Will it enable alternate states of consciousness?
-5) Could it even allow visitors to experience the site in a sub-conscious state of “computer augmented clairvoyance”?
+We critically assess the effect of our installation on the human sensory system: 1) Does it enhance our perception of the city meaningfully?
+2) Can it, and if so – how will it affect the semantic level of visual experience?
+3) Will it create a symbiotic feedback loop with the visitor’s personal way of interpreting a scene 4) Will it enable alternate states of consciousness?
+5) Could visitors experience the site in a sub-conscious state of “computer-augmented clairvoyance”?

 Your work with neural networks and artificial intelligence involves working intimately with scientists.
 What are the most significant challenges that both (yourself and the scientist’s teams) faced in the development of these projects?

-For an artist, the most challenging aspect is that you need to plan your work on a formal, technical level in a language which is foreign to you.
+For an artist, the most challenging aspect is that you need to plan your work on a formal, technical level in a foreign language.
 I did not yet grow up with training in informatics.
 I learned to program at the age of 35.
-My artistic approach was formed by sculptural aspects but also by conceptual thinking and questions related to installation art.
-Within our cultural sphere, these domains are clearly separated from a scientific approach (‘two cultures’).
+My artistic approach was formed by sculptural aspects and conceptual thinking and questions related to installation art.
+These domains are clearly separated from a scientific approach (‘two cultures’) within our cultural sphere.

 You also have a long academic trajectory, and since 2008 you hold the chair for Media Environments at the Bauhaus University in Weimar, where you are also involved in establishing the Digital Bauhaus Lab.
 Are there still any unexplored territories you would like to take your research into?